 Welfare benefits - many people are not aware of the wide range of benefits they may be entitled to.
 Housing Options Officers will signpost applicants to the most appropriate office to ensure that they are receiving all benefit entitlements.

-Housing options - there are a range of options which are available to people who are looking for alternative housing.
+Housing options - there is a range of options which are available to people who are looking for alternative housing.

 Homelessness - if you are homeless or think you may become homeless, we offer a drop in service where a Housing Options Officer will help you stay in your current home or try to find alternative accommodation dependent on your circumstances.

 We have a team of dedicated support officers, available daily to help you with any housing support needs you may have.

 - you are homeless or threatened with homelessness and need housing related support to help you to maintain or access a tenancy (this includes those in local authority temporary accommodation)

 - you live in the Harrogate district